aiven/aiven-docs/docs/products/kafka/kafka-connect/concepts/list-of-connector-plugins.md

 :::tip
-When requesting connectors that are not on the pre-approved list through a support ticket, specify the target Aiven for Apache Kafka service you\'d like to have it installed to.
+When requesting connectors that are not on the pre-approved list through a support ticket, specify the target Aiven for Apache Kafka service you'd like to have it installed to.
 :::

 ------------------------------------------------------------------------